Arts & Theater

 Hermann has several indoor and outdoor murals.
 Murals in the Gasconade County Courthouse on First Street depict the history of Gasconade County, and several businesses have indoor murals as well.
 Outdoor murals transport viewers back in time to the early to mid-1900s.

 In the 1950s, Berlener’s Pharmacy was the favorite Hermann spot for ice cream, shakes, and malts.
-The vintage-style sign was painted on the side of Berlener’s Healthmart and Pharmacy, located on First Street, evoking memories of a simpler time.
+The vintage-style sign was painted on the side of the former home of Berlener’s, evoking memories of a simpler time. .

 This mural brings memories of old-fashioned shoe companies, with their shoe-fitting and repair services.
 Visitors will be reminded of handcrafted shoes and the cobblers that made them.
 This mural can be found on the side of The General Store at TypeStyles on Schiller Street.